morandanieli/blockchain_demo/README.md

-# A Flask application which implements all the required phases in order to build a Blockchain application
+# Flask Implementation For All Phases of a Blockchain App
 Blockchain Demo is a Flask application which implements all the required phases in order to build a Blockchain application.
 The application generates RSA keys, preforms transaction between multiple nodes and add them to the blockchain.

 Understanding this code throughly is a great way to learn blockchain under the hood.